The Vermont Statutes Online

 (8) any group, firm, association, or person.

 (g) Issuance of certificate.
-The Department of Public Safety or its designee shall issue a certificate of boating safety education to a person who:
+The Department of Public Safety or its designee shall issue a certificate of boating safety education to an individual who:

 (1) passes the departmentally prescribed course in boating safety education; or